mvdh7/pytzer/README.md

 ### For general use

-    pip install pytzer
+    pip install pytzer  # for now only installs pre-JAX v0.4

-You will also need to set the environment variable `JAX_ENABLE_X64=True`, unless you have built the environment using the environment.yml file from the section above.
+Once v0.5+ is available via `pip`, you will also need to set the environment variable `JAX_ENABLE_X64=True`, unless you have built the environment using the environment.yml file from the section above.

 ## Documentation